Salary and Benefits

 - Back-to-back New York State Championship in ACP Medical Jeopardy (2008 and 2009)

-- Sponsorship for ACP membership for all categorical residents
+- Sponsorship for ACP membership and MKSAP Digital for all categorical residents